iredmail/docs/en_US/iredadmin/0-iredadmin-pro.restful.api.new.md

 # List all IP addresses of allowed client for API access.
 RESTFUL_API_CLIENTS = ['172.16.244.1', ...]
 ```

-Restarting Apache or uwsgi (if you're running Nginx) is required.

 ##  Sample code to interact with iRedAdmin-Pro RESTful API